Microsoft Word provides a wide range of tools and features that are designed to be used when creating longer documents.

 Whether you need to learn how to control formatting efficiently, manage tables and graphics or manipulate large quantities of text, this course will show you how.
 You will also learn how to create referencing content such as a table of contents and figures, work with footnotes and endnotes, captions, cross-references and indexes.

-Later topics will cover how to use sections to control formatting so that you can effectively combine portrait and landscape pages, and to utilise changing headers, footers and page numbers throughout a document.
-You will also see how using fields to automate document content can benefit your workflow.
+Other topics will cover how to use sections to control formatting so that you can effectively combine portrait and landscape pages, and to utilise changing headers, footers and page numbers throughout a document.
+You will also see how using mail merge and tracked changes can benefit your workflow.

 Dual monitor setup is required for when attending this course via the QA Attend from Anywhere delivery method.